redmix-run/redmix/README.md

 <p align="center">
   <img src="https://avatars2.githubusercontent.com/u/197462962?v=4" width="200" />
-  <h1 align="center">Redmix</h1>
+  <h1 align="center">Cedar</h1>
 </p>

 ## About

-Redmix is a TypeScript Web App Framework that gives you all the tools you need to build web applications quickly and efficiently.
+Cedar is a TypeScript Web App Framework that gives you all the tools you need to build web applications quickly and efficiently.

-Redmix is a fork of the [RedwoodJS](https://redwoodjs.com/) framework with the goal of taking it into the modern web development era with a smooth transition for existing RedwoodJS applications.
+Cedar is a fork of the [RedwoodJS](https://redwoodjs.com/) framework with the goal of taking it into the modern web development era with a smooth transition for existing RedwoodJS applications.

-Redmix would obviously not be where it is today without the vision and heroic efforts of the RedwoodJS founders, maintainers and community.
+Cedar would obviously not be where it is today without the vision and heroic efforts of the RedwoodJS founders, maintainers and community.

-## Migrating from RedwoodJS to Redmix
+## Migrating from RedwoodJS to Cedar

-Search and replace all instances of `"@redwoodjs/(.*)": "\d+\.\d+\.\d+"` with `"@redmix/$1": "0.0.3"` (or whatever the latest version of Redmix is when you run this) in all three `package.json` files.
+Search and replace all instances of `"@redwoodjs/(.*)": "\d+\.\d+\.\d+"` with `"@cedarjs/$1": "0.0.3"` (or whatever the latest version of Cedar is when you run this) in all three `package.json` files.
 Run `yarn install` to update your lock file.

-Search and replace all instances of `@redwoodjs` in all files with `@redmix`.
+Search and replace all instances of `@redwoodjs` in all files with `@cedarjs`.
 Pay attention to `yarn.lock`.
 If anything changed in there you probably have to do some manual editing.
-Also find all mentions of `storybook-framework-redwoodjs-vite` and replace with `storybook-framework-redmix-vite`
+Also find all mentions of `storybook-framework-redwoodjs-vite` and replace with `storybook-framework-cedar`

-Redmix doesn't have the equivalent of Redwood Studio yet.
+Cedar doesn't have the equivalent of Redwood Studio yet.
 So Studio will not work for now.
 Let me know if that's something you use and need.

 Delete all files and folders inside `.redwood/` except `README.md`